elizabeth3714/elizabeth3714.github.io/portfolio/_posts/2020-12-08-Proposing a Transit-oriented Development Plan for the City of Philadelphia.md

 ---
 <div class="message">
   This is the term paper of CPLN550 Introduction to Transportation Planning at the University of Pennsylvania.
-The paper was completed on an individual basis.
+The memo was completed on an individual basis.
 </div>

 **To:** Darrell L. Clarke, District 5 Council President <br>